defenseunicorns/go-oscal/docs/notes.md

 - [go-json-schema-tools](https://github.com/schorsch/go-json-schema-tools.git)

 The tools listed above do not support and/or work with the [JSON schema specification](https://github.com/usnistgov/OSCAL/blob/d3a2b990e24210c253642451e30ea6db99bd045b/json/schema/oscal_component_schema.json#L2) that the latest version (v1.0.4) of OSCAL uses.

+## Questions

+- Is it necessary to generate Go structs from both OSCAL JSON *and* XML schemas?
+Or are the schemas "interchangeable", i.e. there would only be a need to generate from one schema format and the structs could be used for both data formats?